-Syphilis serology and HIV testing is not routinely recommended, unless patients are considered at risk.
+Syphilis serology and HIV testing are not routinely recommended unless patients are considered at risk.

 Address any Identified potentially reversible causes

-Were there any abnormalities detected on history or testing suggestive of cognitive impairement?
+Were there any abnormalities detected on history or testing suggestive of cognitive impairment?

 If the answer is No -